SUPPORTING OUR MILITARY SERVICES & VETERANS

 For the Legion, we distributed a PSA campaign entitled: A Powerful Force, which provides a background on how the American Legion helps America through the four pillars of service: a strong national defense: caring for our veterans, mentoring youth and promoting patriotism.

-to provide young people with objective career information on all of the armed services, compared to the more subjective information to be found on each of the service’s websites.
-To promote the website, we created a TV PSA entitled: Dedication, that recognizes the sacrifices and contributions of the U.S. military services.
+To provide young people with objective career information on the armed services, we created a TV PSA entitled: Dedication, that recognizes the sacrifices and contributions of the U.S. military services.

-ARNG’s state mission is well known, as they help local communities respond to fires, floods, tornadoes, hurricanes, snowstorms or other emergency situations, including civil unrest.
+ARNG’s state mission is well known, as they help local communities respond to fires, floods, tornadoes, hurricanes, civil unrest or other emergency situations.
 As a military force, they have fought in nearly every battle and war around the globe.

 U.S. Coast Guard

 Bill Goodwill as a consultant, and later through his firm, provided PSA consulting services to the U.S. Coast Guard for 20 years.
 In the early 1980’s Bill was the National Management Supervisor for the Coast Guard advertising contract held by a Washington-based ad agency.
 In this capacity, he had overall management responsibilities for a $2 million advertising contract.

 It included everything from purchasing paid advertising in magazines reaching youth, to the production, distribution and evaluation of broadcast PSAs.
 He supervised 10 TV PSA productions in various locations around the continental U.S. as well as Hawaii and Alaska.

 While working with Coast Guard Bill developed the first software for evaluating TV PSA campaigns which was later expanded to include all media when he started his own firm.
 He was also instrumental in developing a state-of-the-art telephone and direct mail fulfillment system to respond to applicant leads and inquiries resulting from both paid and PSA sources which is still in use.